 Helen V. Milner is the B. C. Forbes Professor of Politics and International Affairs at Princeton University and the director of the Niehaus Center for Globalization and Governance at Princeton's Woodrow Wilson School.
 She was the chair of the Department of Politics from 2005 to 2011.
 She was president of the International Political Science Association (IPSA) from 2012-14.
 She has written extensively on issues related to international and comparative political economy, the connections between domestic politics and foreign policy, and the impact of globalization on domestic politics.
 She is currently working on issues related to globalization and development, such as the political economy of foreign aid, the "digital divide" and the global diffusion of the internet, the resource curse and non-tax revenues, and the relationship between globalization and democracy, in Africa and the Middle East.

 Some of her writings include Resisting Protectionism (1988), Interests, Institutions and Information: Domestic Politics and International Relations (1997), Votes, Vetoes, and the Political Economy of International Trade Agreements (2012), The Political Economy of Economic Regionalism (1997), and Internationalization and Domestic Politics (1996).
 Her newest book is Sailing the Water’s Edge: Domestic Politics and American Foreign Policy, coauthored with Dustin Tingley (Princeton University Press, 2015).
 It won the 2016 Gladys M. Kammerer Award for the best book published in the field of U.S. national policy.
-You can read more about the book in recent reviews published in Harvard Magazine, Perspectives on Politics, Governance, the New England Journal of Political Science, and Passport.
+You can read more about the book in recent reviews published in Harvard Magazine, Perspectives on Politics, Governance, H-Diplo/H-Net Reviews, the New England Journal of Political Science, and Passport.